 Šibenik – Fortifying the Sunset Views

 Another Old Town you shouldn’t miss but most people sadly do is Šibenik.
-It’s three times bigger than the one in Dubrovnik, just as charming and much less crowded.
+It’s three times bigger than the sunset in Dubrovnik, just as charming and much less crowded.
 From here, you can choose from three fortresses to overlook the city and harbour.
 In the distance on an island is another one if you cannot get enough.
 Tiny alleys, stone steps and a few distracting views over tiled roofs later I made it to the fortress of St John (Tvrđava Sv.
 Ivana).
 By the way, the other castles require an entry fee.

 You can even climb up to the fortress (take the right path coming from the other castle, towards the east side).
 Or get comfortable at the foot of the walls and watch the sun sink above the waters from below.
 This is what I did because I was running late and didn’t want to waste a second climbing up and squeezing in between a group of teenagers that were blasting their choice of music from their phones.